 Victorian oddness aside, these features offer a lot of positives.
 They are easy to make, they don’t need a massive amount of work, and you can have one whatever size of garden you own.
 Essentially, it’s a pile of wood.
 But, although not an exact science, there is more to it than that.

 Strictly speaking, stumperies use tree stumps with roots, as the name implies, but logs, driftwood, strips of bark, and even railroad ties (railway sleepers in the UK) have been used to great effect.
+Any local tree surgeon can probably get you these for free.
 The stumps are arranged, rather than dumped, to make an attractive pile that creates shaded spaces.
 If you’re going by the book and using actual tree stumps, then the roots should be facing upwards.
 Don’t worry if you’re not using tree stumps – there’s no such thing as the Stumpery Police.

 Once the plants are established, you’ll have an attractive feature that adds appeal to your yard as well as a home for all kinds of little creatures.
 And you’ll have a great sense of satisfaction and achievement.